-1. Meetings
+Meetings

 Regular meetings of the Zoning Board of Appeals shall be held at the call of the Chairperson or as provided by rule of the Board.
 Special meetings shall be called by the Chairperson.

-2. Hearings
+Public hearings shall be held where required by local, state, or federal law.

+1.-Hearings

-All meetings and hearings of the Zoning Board of Appeals shall be open to the public.
+All meetings and hearings are subject to the Open Meetings Law of the Zoning

+Board of Appeals and shall be open to the public.